Prototypes : Rolls-Royce/Bentley collaboration with BMC

-But these plans came to nothing, and once Java had been cancelled, the F-60 engine was released to BMC for use in the Vanden Plas 4-Litre R. However, it is widely thought that the development of the Silver Shadow benefitted from the experience gained during Project Java.
+However, these plans came to nothing and, once Java had been cancelled, the F-60 engine was released to BMC for use in the Vanden Plas 4-Litre R – it is, though, widely thought that the development of the Silver Shadow benefitted from the experience gained during Project Java.

 ADO61-based Bentley Bengal/R-R Rangoon

 By the time the Vanden Plas 4-Litre R reached the market in 1964, work was already well underway on project ADO61 (the Austin 3-Litre), which would replace the entire big Farina range.
 As can be seen in the Vanden Plas prototypes gallery, BMC gave serious consideration to producing a Vanden Plas Princess version of the Austin 3-Litre, but less well-known is the fact that this car could also have formed the basis of a brace of even more upmarket saloons.

 Pictured above is the Bentley Bengal styling model, in which the doors and quarter lights from the ADO61 (and indeed, ADO17) are clearly identifiable.
 The car would have used the suspension and six-cylinder engine from the aborted Java 2 proposal, but in fact did not get beyond the quarter-scale model seen here.
 However, that suspension system did eventually see the light of day – in the Austin 3-Litre.